 Our oral hygiene centre is focused on maintaining the health of your gums and teeth.

-Our highly-skilled hygienists offer a range of hygiene services supported by patient education and product advice to help achieve this goal.
+Our highly-skilled and experienced hygienists are all registered with the General Dental Council (GDC) and offer a fantastic range of hygiene services supported by patient education and product advice to help achieve this goal.

 What does this mean?
 Direct access means you can now make an appointment with our dental hygienist without a dental examination first.

-It is estimated that that a high percentage of people suffer from chronic bad breath.
+It is estimated that a high percentage of people suffer from chronic bad breath.
 It is an embarrassing problem that can affect your job prospects and personal relationships.